Rapid transit: Mainland

+North America

+Various terms are used for rapid transit systems around North America.
+The term metro is primarily used to describe non-English systems, such as the Mexico City Metro and the Montreal Metro, although the term is often used in English as well, as is the case for Los Angeles Metro Rail and the Washington Metro, among others.
+The term "subway" is more commonly used to describe rail rapid transit in English, despite few systems being known by the term.
+Systems known for their elevated character are often referred to as "the El", "the L", or as a "skytrain," with examples including the Chicago "L" and Vancouver Sky Train.
+Metro is also used as a shortened reference to a metropolitan area, with some systems referencing this in their names, with the REM (Réseau express métropolitain) and Metra (Metropolitan Rail) suburban rail in Chicago (despite the latter not being rapid transit at all).
+Boston's subway system is known locally as "The T".
+In Atlanta, the Metropolitan Atlanta Rapid Transit Authority goes by the acronym "MARTA."
+In the San Francisco Bay Area, residents refer to Bay Area Rapid Transit by its acronym "BART".

-The New York City Subway is referred to simply as “the subway”, despite 40% of the system running above ground.
-The term “L” or “El” is not used for elevated lines in general as the lines in the system are already designated with letters and numbers.
-The “L” train or L (New York City Subway service) refers specifically to the 14th Street–Canarsie Local line, and not other elevated trains.
+The New York City Subway is referred to simply as "the subway", despite 40% of the system running above ground.
+The term "L" or "El" is not used for elevated lines in general as the lines in the system are already designated with letters and numbers.
+The "L" train or L (New York City Subway service) refers specifically to the 14th Street–Canarsie Local line, and not other elevated trains.
+Similarly, the Toronto Subway is referred to as "the subway", with some of its system also running above ground.
+These are the only two North American systems that are primarily called "subways".

+Latin America

+In Buenos Aires the first stretch of underground urban railway opened in 1913, as part of Line A. Vice president Victorino de la Plaza attended the inauguration.

+Asia

 In most of Southeast Asia and in Taiwan, rapid transit systems are primarily known by the acronym MRT.
-The meaning however varies from one country to another.
+The meaning varies from one country to another.
 In Indonesia, the acronym stands for Moda Raya Terpadu or Integrated Mass [Transit] Mode in English.
-In the Philippines, it stands for Metro Rail Transit, with two lines also using the term subway being underground lines.
-In Thailand, it stands for Metropolitan Rapid Transit, and previously also used the Mass Rapid Transit name.
-Outside of Southeast Asia, Kaohsiung and Taoyuan, Taiwan have their own MRT systems which also stands for Mass Rapid Transit as with Singapore.
+In the Philippines, it stands for Metro Rail Transit.
+Two underground lines use the term subway.
+In Thailand, it stands for Metropolitan Rapid Transit, previously using the Mass Rapid Transit name.
+Outside of Southeast Asia, Taichung, Kaohsiung and Taoyuan, Taiwan, have their own MRT systems which stands for Mass Rapid Transit, as with Singapore and Malaysia.

+Broader definition

+In general rapid transit is a synonym for "metro" type transit, though sometimes rapid transit is defined to include "metro", commuter trains and grade-separated light rail.
+Also high-capacity bus-based transit systems can have features similar to "metro" systems.